What is a Parish Council?

-There are over 8,700 parish and town councils representing around 16 million people across England.
+There are approximately 9,000 Parish and Town Councils in England, who represent around 16 million people living in communities across England.
 They form the most local level of government and cover many rural and urban areas.

-Not a great deal.
+There aren't many differences between the two Councils.
 They both have the same powers and can provide the same services.
-The only difference is that a town council has decided that it should be known as a town council instead of a parish council, and has a mayor.
+The only difference is that a Town Council has made the decision that it should be known as a Town Council instead of a Parish Council, and it has a mayor.

-A parish or town council has an overall responsibility for the well-being of its local community.
+A Parish Council has an overall responsibility for the well-being of its local community.
 Its work falls into three main categories:

 A Parish Council might provide and/or maintain some of the following services:

-It can also work with Ryedale District Council and North Yorkshire County Council for other services, for example:
+Sherburn Parish Council also works with Ryedale District Council and North Yorkshire County Council for other services, for example:

 The Parish Council is made up of a number of councillors who meet regularly to make decisions on the work and direction of the council.
-As an elected body, the Parish Council is an “it” and, through its councillors, is responsible to the people it represents – that’s the local community.
+As an elected body, the Parish Council is an "it"; and, through it's councillors, is responsible to the people it represents in the local community.

-Attending a council meeting is the best way to find out what it does.
+Attending a Parish Council meeting is the best way to find out what it does.
 Have a look at the other pages on this website to see what the Parish Council has been dealing with recently.

-Each year a sum of money called a ‘precept’ is collected through your council tax.
-This money is used by the parish council to improve facilities and services for local people and run the Council.
+Each year a sum of money called a "precept" is collected via your Council Tax.
+This money is used by the Parish Council to improve facilities and services for local people and to run the Council.
 Parish councils can also apply for grants and loans.

-Parish or town councillors are elected to represent a geographical area known as a ward or – mainly in smaller parishes, such as Sherburn– the parish or town council area as a whole.
+Parish Councillors are elected to represent a geographical area known as a ward or, in smaller parishes such as Sherburn, the Parish Council area as a whole.
 They are elected by people who live in the area.

 Councillors have three main areas of work: